MicrosoftDocs/powerquery-docs/powerquery-docs/providing-user-documentation.md

 ## Article location and format

+The filename format for your connector article should contain only lowercase letters, with a hyphen between words.
+For example, the filename for the Azure Blob Storage connector is azure-blob-storage.md.
+If your connector name uses acronyms, the entire acronym counts as one word.
+For example the filename for the Hive LLAP connector is hive-llap.md.

-Your article should be made available on GitHub under the Connectors folder in the Power Query documentation repo: <https://github.com/MicrosoftDocs/powerquery-docs/tree/master/powerquery-docs/Connectors>.
-Ensure that you also add a link to your article in the [list of connectors](./connectors/index.md) referencing the correct logo image uploaded to `/Connectors/media/index` folder.
+Your article should be made available on GitHub under the connectors folder in the Power Query documentation repo: <https://github.com/MicrosoftDocs/powerquery-docs/tree/master/powerquery-docs/connectors>.
+Ensure that you also add a link to your article in the [list of connectors](./connectors/index.md) referencing the correct logo image uploaded to the `/connectors/media/index` folder.
 Lastly, ensure that you add a link to your article in the table of contents file (`TOC.yml`).
 Certified connectors will only be available under **Power BI (Datasets)**.

 See our [contributor guide](/contribute/) on how you can contribute to our repo.